fkyprianou/deved-platform/content/blog/en/announcing-cloud-runtime-marketplace.md

 ---
-title: Announcing Cloud Runtime Marketplace
+title: Cloud Runtime Marketplace Open Beta Now Available
 description: The Cloud Runtime Marketplace provides you with guides and tools to facilitate application build, deployment, and production.
 author: michael-crump